Density Altitude

 Density altitude is the altitude at which the aircraft "thinks" it's flying based on air density.
 Higher DA means thinner air → less lift, less engine power, longer takeoff rolls.
 The three H's that increase DA: Hot, High, Humid.

-Training aid only — verify all data against your POH and current FAA publications.
+Read the full density altitude guide →Training aid only — verify all data against your POH and current FAA publications.